 If you account has been locked you will need to contact the credit union to be reset.

-- What should I do if I cannot remember my Online Banking password?
+- What should I do if I cannot remember my Digital Banking password?

-If you do not know your Online Banking password, select "Forgot Password" from the Online Banking login box.
+If you do not know your Digital Banking password, select "Forgot Password" from the Digital Banking login box.
 Follow the prompts to reset your password.

 - I have logged into my account and none of my shares/loans are visible, how do I view them?

 You may have hidden the share/loan inadvertently.
 To check, click on "Account Preferences" under "Self-Service Options".
-Use the toggle button to hid, or make visible any of your shares/loans inside of Online Banking
+Use the toggle button to hid, or make visible any of your shares/loans inside of Digital Banking

-- My Online Banking is showing a white screen or lagging when trying to log in, how do I fix this?
+- My Digital Banking is showing a white screen or lagging when trying to log in, how do I fix this?

 This can occur in multiple circumstances dealing with various settings in your browser.
 Here are a few troubleshooting techniques: